Gadg8eer/OpenGFX-Mars-reHabs-Late-Start/opengfx-mars-houses/ogfx-mars-houses-remod/readme.txt

 This NewGRF provides Houses for the Martian Environment

-Name of this Repo:  OpenGFX Mars Houses - reMOD Late Start Repository version: 0
+Name of this Repo:  OpenHabs - OpenGFX Mars Houses: Late Start Repository version: 11